-At IDR Solutions we spend a lot of our time developing our Java PDF Library, Java Image Library and PDF to HTML5 Converter.
+At IDR Solutions we spend a lot of our time developing JPedal (our Java PDF Library), JDeli (our Java Image Library) and BuildVu (our PDF to HTML5 Converter).
 Recently we have been getting involved in the Java and Programming community to try to pass on those coding skills to the next generation of developers.
-One of the things we were involved in was Encouraging Kids in Programming and we were attendees at JavaOne Minecraft sessions.
+Such as when we were attendees at JavaOne Minecraft sessions.

 So what is the Raspberry Pi?